 Although both your food and physical activity relate to your overall health, your food choices are most influential.
 During an appointment, we can help you with what foods to eat, how many calories you should be consuming and how to get the most nutrition from your calories.
-We can also help you with a weight loss plan go here.
+We can also help you with a weight loss plan this web page.

 It’s recommended that adults eat 2.5 cups a day.
 A general tip for identifying nutrient dense veggies, are to look for those that richly colored, particularly those that are dark green or orange.
-Some great veggies are kale, carrots, spinach, sweet potatoes and split peas source.
+Some great veggies are kale, carrots, spinach, sweet potatoes and split peas visit web page.

 It’s recommended that adults eat 3 servings a day.
 Some whole grains serving examples are 1 slice of sprouted grain bread, ½ cup of cooked quinoa or brown rice and 1 cup of wheat bran cereal.